Moira, County Down: The Lords Rawdon

-In 1750 Sir John Rawdon, 4th Baronet was raised to the peerage by King George II as the Baron Rawdon of Moira.
+In 1750 Sir John Rawdon, 4th Baronet was raised to the peerage by George II as the Baron Rawdon of Moira.
 He subsequently flirted with Methodism, and invited John Wesley to speak at Moira Church.
 This caused a major religious rift in the town.
 And though Wesley did speak, he did so from the grounds of Moira Castle, not the church for which the Rawdons had largely paid.
-He was also granted a higher title in 1762 by King George III, when he was made Earl of Moira.
+He was also granted a higher title in 1762 by George III, when he was made Earl of Moira.

-In addition to flirting with Methodism Lord Rawdon also flirted with Irish self-government (albeit under the Ascendancy), opposing the efforts of William Pitt to forge closer links with Great Britain in the first decade of his Ministry.
+In addition to flirting with Methodism, Lord Rawdon also flirted with Irish self-government (albeit under the Ascendancy), opposing the efforts of Prime Minister William Pitt the Younger to forge closer Anglo-Irish links in the first decade of his ministry.
 His death on 20 June 1793 was significant in Moira history, in that it marked the largest funeral in the history of Ireland (a record now held by the attendance at the funeral of Michael Collins), a testament to his extensive political connections.
 Over four hundred carriages were in procession.
 This Lord Rawdon is buried in the family crypt in the church.

 Upon his death his son Francis Rawdon-Hastings became the Earl of Moira.
 A respected general and politician with significant influence in London, his time as head of the family was nevertheless negative for the town of Moira, which had risen greatly in prestige as a result of his predecessors.
 He neglected the gardens in the Moira estate, which subsequently declined into decay.
 He also spent the vast majority of his time in England.